‘Extraordinary pressure’: Top NHS children’s doctor warns of unprecedented A&E waits

 Exclusive: On some days in the past six weeks, nearly all critical care beds for children have been full, says Dr Camilla Kingdon

-Children’s health services are facing their busiest winter ever with never-before-seen A&E waits and hospital beds across the country full, the most senior children’s doctor in the NHS has warned.
+Children’s health services are facing their busiest winter ever, with unprecedented A&E waits and hospital beds across the country full, the most senior children’s doctor in the NHS has warned.

 In an exclusive interview with The Independent, Dr Camilla Kingdon, president of the Royal College of Paediatrics and Child Health (RCPCH), said some children were waiting up to 10 hours to be seen by an emergency care doctor.